 You can never have too many wire racks.
 They don’t take up much storage space, and they’re incredibly versatile.
 Use them to keep your roasted meats from sitting in a puddle of grease in the oven, to elevate the proteins you’re about to set ablaze with your kitchen torch, or to keep your crispy sweet potato fries from going limp and soggy.

 Seek out your local kitchen supply store and buy a bunch of wire racks.
-Trust me — they’ll come in handy.
+Trust me – they’ll come in handy.
 If you’re too busy (or lazy) to leave your house, you can find racks online, too.
-The Culinary Institute of America’s 12” by 17” racks are a good choice.
+My favorite racks are made of stainless steel because they’re practically indestructible.